oldtownmedia/otm-development-standards/CSS.md

 #### Compiling

-We cover general compilation more on the General page, but in general compiling should be done with a pre-processor on your workstation, triggering an autoprefixer and minifying the outputted css.
+We cover general compilation more on the General page, but in general compiling should be done with a pre-processor on your workstation, triggering an auto-prefixer and minifying the outputted css.
 SCSS files should be concatenated into a single served css file and if the project is of appropriate scope, critical CSS tools should also be used with your compiler.

 ### Performance